Projects for Incredible Volunteers

 Helpful Equipment: Work gloves, flat dolly

-Helpful Equipment: Electric or gas powered bush trimmers, small chainsaws, pruning shears or scissors, loppers, Weed trimmers with blades, gloves, safety glasses, protective chaps
+Helpful Equipment: Electric or gas-powered bush trimmers, small chainsaws, hand saws, pruning shears or scissors, loppers, weed trimmers with blades, gloves, safety glasses, protective chaps

 Funding Opportunities: Power trimmers, blades, and accessory equipment